Egan Butcher

 Eganell Ray Butcher (born 5 August 2000) is a professional rugby league footballer who plays as a er or for the Sydney Roosters in the National Rugby League (NRL).

 Background

 Egan Butcher played his junior rugby league for South Eastern Seagulls in the South Sydney District Junior Rugby Football League competition.
-Younger sibling of Nat Butcher he followed his brother to the Roosters and was a star performer in the S.G.
+Younger sibling of Nat Butcher he also grew up playing rugby union and eventually followed his brother to the Roosters and was a star performer in the S.G.
 Ball and Jersey Flegg competitions in 2018.
 Egan Butcher has spent his last few pre-seasons with the Roosters impressing his coaches and peers.

 Playing career

 2021

 Butcher began the 2021 season playing for North Sydney in the NSW Cup.
 In round 12 of the 2021 NRL season, Butcher made his first grade debut for the Sydney Roosters against Canberra.
 Butcher played a total of 15 games for the Sydney Roosters in the 2021 NRL season including the club's two finals matches.
 The Sydney Roosters would be eliminated from the second week of the finals losing to Manly 42–6.